solo-io/gloo/docs/introduction/concepts.md

 #### Routes

-**Routes** are the primary building block of the virtual host.
+**Routes** are the primary building block of the virtual service.
 A route contains a single **matcher** and one of: a **single destination**, or a **list of weighted destinations**.

 In short, a route is essentially a rule which tells Gloo: *if* the request matches this matcher, *then* route it to this destination.

-Because multiple matchers can match a single request, the order of routes in the virtual host matters.
+Because multiple matchers can match a single request, the order of routes in the virtual service matters.
 Gloo will select the first route which matches the request when making routing decisions.
 It is therefore important to place fallback routes (e.g. matching any request for path `/` with a custom 404 page) towards the bottom of the route list.